Sri Lankan Rupee further depreciates against U.S. Dollar | ONLANKA News - Sri Lanka

 Posted in Local News

-According to the latest foreign currency exchange rates issued by the Central Bank of Sri Lanka (CBSL), the buying rate of the US dollar is at Rs.327.59 while the selling rate is at Rs.344.66 today.
+According to the latest foreign currency exchange rates issued by the Central Bank of Sri Lanka (CBSL), the buying rate of the US dollar is at Rs.329.02 while the selling rate is at Rs.346.33 today.

 The Sri Lankan Rupee has also depreciated against the Euro, the Pound Sterling, the Australian Dollar, the Indian Rupee, the Canadian Dollar and the Japanese Yen.